-- You will present to only five of your peers - You need to bring five handouts to distribute to them. - The four group members MUST use the same handout and slide show - The presentation accounts for 10% of your final grade - The group preparation accounts for 5% of your final grade - You cannot read it (but you can use notes, or an outline) - If you are absent on a presentation day, you will forfeit 25% of your presentation grade. - Each group must submit a digital and a printed copy of the handout and presentation to Dr. Medina before the presentation.
+- You will present to a small group of your peers - You need to bring enough copies of your handouts to distribute to them. - The other group members MUST use the same handout and slide show - The presentation accounts for 10% of your total final class grade - The group preparation accounts for 5% of your total final class grade - You cannot read it (but you can use notes, or an outline) - If you are absent on a presentation day, you will forfeit 25% of your presentation grade. - Each group must submit a digital and a printed copy of the handout and presentation to Dr. Medina before the presentation.